dingherself/130/syllabus.md

 ## Honors Credit

-If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Thursday, September 12**—to discuss your idea.
-The honors contract will require you to complete an additional independent project that explores one of our course themes in greater depth.
-For more information, please consult <https://honors.arizona.edu/academics/honors-contracts>{: .text-break}.
+If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Thursday, September 12**—to discuss it.
+The honors contract will require you to complete an independent project that explores one of our course themes in greater depth.
+For our class, this could be an additional final project or a more substantial, research-based term paper in lieu of the regular final project (come talk to me about your ideas!).
+More information can be found at <https://honors.arizona.edu/academics/honors-contracts>{: .text-break}.

 ## Excused Absences